metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Texans winning, Jets looking pretty good...yet the one bad team I decide to back is Jacksonville.
 I need to read these bad teams better.

+Jaguars are actually hitting home on some blitzes.
+On top of that, their run defense has been mostly effective.
+What's killed them )at least on the first drive) has been their secondary.

 ***

 ## Washington @ Panthers